Topological quantum field theories from Hecke algebras: Explicit expression and positivity

-is nondegenerate.
 We further assume $H$ semisimple.
-Note that if $A=\R$ and $B$ is positive definite, the algebra $H$ is automatically semisimple since an orthogonal complement to a left ideal of $H$ is a right ideal and visa versa.
+Note that if $A=\R$ and $B$ is positive definite, the algebra $H$ is automatically semisimple since an orthogonal complement to a left ideal of $H$ is a right ideal and \textit{vice versa}.

 Denote by $\mathrm{Irr}(H)$ the set of irreducible representations of $H$ and for $\lambda\in \mathrm{Irr}(H)$ denote by the same letter the map $\lambda : H\to \mathrm{End(V_\lambda)}$.
 Then the semisimplicity of $H$ implies that